Peter J Wilcoxen > PAI 300 Economics for Policy Analysis

 Seller `Q_i^S = 0 + 1000*P^s` 40

-Use this information to complete the spreadsheet in Teams by doing the following:
+Use this information to complete the spreadsheet in Teams as described below.

 1. Add the data from above to the block of information about the individual demand and supply curves at the top of the sheet.
 For example, put 1000, -100 and 200 in for the H row.
 Note that the cells have already been named.
 For example, the cells for the H row are named int_h, slope_h, and pop_h.